Obama makes case for Syria strike, British house votes no

 Syria denies blame for the gas attacks and says they were perpetrated by rebels.
 Washington and its allies say the denial is not credible.

-Secretary of State John Kerry and Secretary of Defence Chuck Hagel were among senior U.S. officials expected to brief congressional leaders later on Thursday.
+Secretary of State John Kerry and Secretary of Defense Chuck Hagel were among senior U.S. officials expected to brief congressional leaders later on Thursday.
 Some lawmakers complained they had not been properly consulted.

 While U.N. chemical weapons inspectors spent a third day combing the rebel-held area where the attack took place, traffic moved normally elsewhere in Damascus, with some extra army presence but little indication of any high alert.